AikawaAsami/ServerSwitcherAikawa/README.md

 > [!NOTE]
 > Use original osu! client to have no issues switching server with this `ServerSwitcherAikawa`

-> Should I Make This Opensource?

-> I Want To Make This Opensource Actually, But My Code Sucks LOL + It's Made In **Lua**
 <!-- if you can read this, plis gibe me mone ehe :3-->